xumingming/storm-wiki/Serialization.md

 Beware that Java serialization is extremely expensive, both in terms of CPU cost as well as the size of the serialized object.
 It is highly recommended that you register custom serializers when you put the topology in production.
 The Java serialization behavior is there so that it's easy to prototype new topologies.

 You can turn off the behavior to fall back on Java serialization by setting the `Config.TOPOLOGY_FALL_BACK_ON_JAVA_SERIALIZATION` config to false.

+### Component-specific serialization registrations

+Storm 0.7.0 lets you set component-specific configurations (read more about this at [[Configuration]]).
+Of course, if one component defines a serialization that serialization will need to be available to other bolts -- otherwise they won't be able to receive messages from that component!

+When a topology is submitted, a single set of serializations is chosen to be used by all components in the topology for sending messages.
+This is done by merging the component-specific serializer registrations with the regular set of serialization registrations.
+If two components define serializers for the same class, one of the serializers is chosen arbitrarily.

+To force a serializer for a particular class if there's a conflict between two component-specific registrations, just define the serializer you want to use in the topology-specific configuration.
+The topology-specific configuration has precedence over component-specific configurations for serialization registrations.